-Learning which fees are negotiable on a home refinance loan is essential to minimizing closing costs.
+Learning which closing cost fees are negotiable or able to be lowered on a refinance loan is essential to minimizing your final costs.

 Think of it this way, every dollar your save on closing costs and refinance fees, you can put in the bank or spend on something you want.
 You certainly have nothing to lose by negotiating home refinance closing costs with your lender or bank representative.
 You may even qualify for a refinance mortgage with no closing costs.